papauorg/levelmeter/Readme.md

 to easily identify how much liquid they contain.
 This is very useful for e.g. homebrewing.
 Also there is a small helper tool to create scales for containers of different sizes.

-## 📏 Scales
+## 📏 Scales Database
-The available scales can be found under the ./scales/svg subfolder.
+The already generated or created scales can be found under the [scales/svgs](./scales/svgs) subfolder.
+Or for easier access use the website mentioned below:

+## 🌍 Website
+This repo also contains a jekyll website where you can find a list of available scales that is easier to look through than the svg files.
+Also you'll find instructions on how to create new scales and how they can typically be applied.

+The website is hosted via github pages and can be reached here: [https://papauorg.github.io/levelmeter](http://username.github.io/repository)

+## 🤖 Dotnet tool levelmeter
+Scales can be created by writing definition files and then running the small tool.
+It will create an svg file with the scale.
+See the [documentation](https://papauorg.github.io/levelmeter/create) for more detailed instructions.

 ## 🧑‍🤝‍🧑 Contribute
 You want to help develop levelmeter or create new custom scales?
 To get you quickly stated, this repository comes with a preconfigured